Climate of Houston: Precipitation

 Houston has received less than 20 in of rain only once: 17.66 inches in 1917.
-In 2011, a drought resulted in a total of 24.57 inches with less than 1 inch recorded at IAH in six of the year's 12 months; only 0.09 inch was recorded that August and 0.11 inch that April.
+In 2011, a drought resulted in a total of 24.57 inches, with less than 1 inch recorded at IAH in six of the year's 12 months; only 0.09 inch was recorded that August and 0.11 inch that April.

 Flash flood warnings are common all year, and due to the flat landscape, heavy rains often threaten life and property in the city.
 Sea breeze showers which are monsoon-like (especially during the summer months, originating from the mesoscale convective cycle, where the polar jet stream usually forms an omega block) are common throughout the Texas Gulf Coast area (from Brownsville to the Florida Peninsula), which has a similar climate to areas like Mumbai and Kolkata – locals refer to the sea breeze showers as the Gulf Coast Monsoon (also called the Gulf of Mexico or the Texas Monsoon), despite Houston being 50 feet above sea level.
 The sea breeze showers are also a contributor to the North American Monsoon.

 Sleet and freezing rain are more common than snow in the Houston area.
 While accumulating snow events are rare in Houston, brief snow flurries occur every winter in the greater Houston area.
-These usually have no impacts on travel as they are light, brief and isolated.
-Hail can accumulate but only in small quantities.
+These usually have no impact on travel as they are light, brief, and isolated.
+Hail can accumulate, but only in small quantities.